jonshiach/graphics-notes/_pages/06_3D_worlds.md

     0 & 0 & 0 & 1
 \end{pmatrix}.$$

-The translation matrix and rotation matrix are multiplied together to form the view matrix which transforms the world space co-ordinates to the view space.
+The translation matrix and rotation matrix are multiplied together to form the view matrix which transforms the world space coordinates to the view space.

 $$ \begin{align*}
     \view &= Rotate \cdot Translate \\